jundalisay/sp/content/en/research/descartes/geometry/book-1.md

 We can designate them by a few letters, each by a single one.

-As to add the line `BD` to `GH`, I name the one and the other, and write ;

-And , to subtract from ;
+As to add the line `BD` to `GH`, I name the one `a` and the other `b`, and write `a + b` and `a - b` to subtract b from a; and ab to multiply them together;

-And , to multiply one by the other; And , to divide by ; And or to multiply by itself;
+and a/b to divide a by b; and aa or a² to multiply a by itself; and a³ to multiply it once more by a, and so on to infinity;

-And , to take the square root of ; And , to take the cube root of , and so on.
+and √(a² + b²) to extract the square root of a² + b²; and ∛(a³ − b³ + ab²) to extract the cube root of a³ − b³ + ab², and likewise for others.

-Where it is to be noted that by or or the like, I ordinarily conceive only of simple lines, though to use the names in common use in Algebra, I call them squares or cubes, etc.
+By a², or b³, or similar expressions, I generally understand only simple lines, even though I use the conventional names of algebra and call them squares or cubes, etc.

-All the parts of the same line should ordinarily be expressed by as many dimensions one as the other, when the unit is not determined in the question, as here contains as many as or of which the line I have named is composed:
+It should also be noted that all parts of the same line must generally be expressed with the same number of dimensions when the unit is not determined in the question—for example, a³ contains as many dimensions as ab² or b³, from which is composed the line I have named...

-But this is not the same when the unit is determined, because it can be understood by implication wherever there are too many or too few dimensions: as if we have to extract the cube root of , we must think that the quantity is divided once by the unit, and that the other quantity is multiplied twice by the same.
+...but this is not the case when the unit is determined, because it can be implied wherever there are too many or too few dimensions: for instance, if one must take the cube root of a²b² − b, one must consider that the quantity a²b² is divided once by the unit, and that the other quantity b is multiplied twice by the same.

-Moreover, in order not to fail to remember the names of these lines, a separate register must always be made of them, as they are introduced or changed, writing for example:
+Finally, in order not to forget the names of these lines, one must always keep a separate record as they are introduced or changed, writing for example:

-AB , that is, AB equal to .

-GH BD , etc.
+A B = 1, c’est-à-dire A B égal à 1
+GH = a
+BD = b
+etc